Pro and Con Lists Have Their Pros and Cons

 But keep in mind, using pros and cons lists to make decisions may still end up frustrating you.

-The pros and cons list would not have helped me make the best decision, and I would have defaulted into what I have always done – go to school and teach.
+The pros and cons list below would not have helped me make the best decision, and I would have defaulted to what I have always done – go to school and teach.

 Should I take the full-time job?

 Pros and cons lists can be useful for specific questions in certain less significant life situations.

 But for better significant life and financial decisions, look to the decision matrix instead!